Miguel-ASM/myBinder-Julia-env/README.md

 # myBinder-Julia-env
-Repository for a Julia environmen running in myBinder
+Repository for a Julia environment running in myBinder